Application Risk Assessment in Google Workspace Marketplace

 - Use the SaaS Application Security Assessment Platform to help gauge whether a vendor or application should be trusted.

-Evaluate vendors and/or Google Workspace (G Suite) applications
+Application Risk Assessment: How to evaluate vendors and/or Google Workspace (G Suite) applications

 Google notes that you must evaluate a vendor or application and decide to use it for your G suite environment.
 To analyze whether or not a vendor or application is acceptable to use from a G Suite security perspective before you install the application: